Therapeutic Supplements For Improving Surgery Outcomes

 Fish oils also:

-- Decreases deaths from surgery ((Tsekos E, Reuter C, et al. Perioperative administration of
+- Decreases deaths from surgery 6

 Vitamin C